“Not only can the human’s being not be understood without madness,

-A rich research past as an academic equally enhances my approach to my work.
-I previously taught in the Departments of Anthropology at the University of Florida and the University of Chicago where I focused on theorizing the re/production of pervasive social norms like racial, gender, class, and citizenship bias; I assessed how adverse, everyday sociocultural patterns go unrecognized because of our normative relationships to them.
-Today, as a somatic therapist, I maintain an anthropological eye that’s skilled at excavating un/subconscious patterning.
-Yet now I work from a reversed perspective: instead of assessing how or why patterns work, I attend to the safety conditions that support their unraveling such that people acquire access to the choice to live more fully.
-I had the fortunate opportunity to explore such unraveling as core faculty in the Somatic Studies specialization doctoral program at Pacifica Graduate Institute (2016-2019).
-I recently made the decision to leave academia, again, to create space for an exclusive focus on the mastery of my craft as a somatic trauma therapist.
-Such mastery includes service as a somatic researcher of the embodied experience of individuating from socio-historical patterning and unjust judicial and economic events that dehumanize experiences of self, belonging and community.
+A rich and stormy research past as an academic equally enhances my approach to my work.
+I previously taught in the Departments of Anthropology at the University of Florida and the University of Chicago where I focused on theorizing the re/production of pervasive social norms like racial, gender, class, and citizenship discrimination; I assessed how adverse, everyday sociocultural patterns go unrecognized because of our normative relationships to them.
+Today, as a social justice-centered somatic therapist, and a ‘recovering anthropologist’, I employ an embodied approach that’s skilled at excavating un/subconscious social patterning that is reproduced in the therapeutic field.
+And now I work from a reversed perspective: instead of assessing how or why patterns work, I attend to the safety conditions that trouble such patterning such that people acquire access to sustainably mobilize their agency in the world.
+I had the opportunity to explore such troubling as core faculty in the Somatic Studies specialization doctoral program at Pacifica Graduate Institute (2016-2019).
+I recently made the decision to leave academia, again, to create space for an exclusive focus on my craft: integrating embodied social theory and somatic awareness as preparatory ground work for sustainable social justice engagement.